 Best waterfront: Lucio’s Marina

-With a legacy spanning four decades, Lucio Galletto’s iconic Sydney eatery recently made a Noosa seachange, the new venture headed up by his son Matteo, his wife Dieuwke Albertsma and his sister Michela.
+With a legacy spanning four decades, Lucio Galletto’s iconic Sydney eatery made a Noosa seachange, with the new venture headed up by his son Matteo, his wife Dieuwke Albertsma and his sister Michela.
 A canny move, when much of Lucio’s adored clientele holiday here.
 Expect classic Italian, like the signature tagliolini alla granseola and dry-aged whole fish, with a little Queensland flair at the 60-seat riverfront trattoria and all-day aperitivo bar.

 2 Parkyn Court, Tewantin